 Yes, your position triggers the stop loss before it hits the target.

 MACD Divergence can be seen at the end of uptrends.
 What does it mean?
-It means if you are a trend trader, you should not go long when a MACD Divergence forms.
-The market can collapse at any time.
+It means if you are a trend trader, you should not go long when a MACD Divergence forms because the market can collapse at any time.

-Although MACD is a strong indicator and patterns like Divergence and Convergence are also very strong, you should never trade without a reasonable stop loss or exit strategy, and you should never risk more than 2-3% on each trade setup.
+Although MACD is a strong indicator and patterns like Divergence and Convergence are also very strong, you should never trade without a reasonable stop loss or exit strategy, and you should never risk more than 2-3% in each position.